Carmen Bricillo

-Carmen Bricillo (born June 14, 1976) is an American football coach who is the offensive line coach for the Las Vegas Raiders of the National Football League (NFL).
-He previously served as an assistant coach for the New England Patriots.
+Carmen Bricillo (born June 14, 1976) is an American football coach who is the offensive line coach for the New York Giants of the National Football League (NFL).
+He previously served as an assistant coach for the Las Vegas Raiders and New England Patriots.

-Bricillo started coaching in the NFL after playing and coaching college and high school football.
+Bricillo began his coaching career in the NFL after playing and coaching college and high school football.

 Coaching career

 College coaching

 After two years of coaching high school football, Carmen began his college coaching career at his alma mater Duquesne where he played center as the team's offensive line coach in 2005.
 From 2006 to 2008 he worked as a coaching assistant at Akron while he earned a master's in sports science and coaching at the university.
 Bricillo spent the 2009 season as an offensive assistant coach at Illinois.
 He spent the next nine years coaching the offensive line at Youngstown State.